KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: Related Works

 \subsection{Knowledge Injection}

-Injecting new knowledge into LLMs and LMMs is a critical challenge with two main paradigms.
-One approach, Retrieval-Augmented Generation~\citep{song2016better,fan2020enhanced, NEURIPS2020_6b493230}, preserves pre-trained knowledge by leveraging an external knowledge base at inference time, but its efficacy depends on the retrieval system's quality and speed.
-In contrast, the alternative paradigm directly modifies model parameters, often through efficient methods like full fine-tuning, parameter-efficient fine-tuning~\citep{hu2022lora,lauscher2020common}.
-However, these techniques face a dual challenge, as they often struggle to effectively inject knowledge while still causing catastrophic forgetting~\citep{ovadia2024fine,mecklenburg2024injecting}.
+Injecting new knowledge into models is a critical challenge with two main paradigms.
+Retrieval-Augmented Generation \cite{song2016better,fan2020enhanced,NEURIPS2020_6b493230}, preserves pre-trained knowledge by leveraging an external knowledge base at inference time, but its efficacy depends on the retrieval system's quality and speed.
+In contrast, the alternative paradigm directly modifies model parameters, often through efficient methods like full fine-tuning, parameter-efficient fine-tuning \cite{hu2022lora,lauscher2020common}.
+However, these techniques face a dual challenge, as they often struggle to effectively inject knowledge while still causing catastrophic forgetting \cite{ovadia2024fine,mecklenburg2024injecting}.
 This highlights a fundamental trade-off between knowledge adaptation and retention, which remains a core problem in knowledge injection.